tdongsi/tdongsi.github.io/source/_posts/2015-11-23-programming-hive-hive-cli.markdown

 #### `-i filename` option

 This option lets you specify an initialization file with a list of commands for the CLI to run when it starts.
-The default initialization file is your own `$HOME/.hiverc` if it exists.
+The default initialization file is the file `$HOME/.hiverc` if it exists.

 #### Tips